Bird-scaring line tension device

 Image: Nelson Miranda

-Data from more than one vessel can be transmitted to a cloud database and this means a person on shore can see if vessels are using their BSLs.
+The device is added into the bird scarling line and records tension continuously.
+This data this is sent wirelessly to a monitor on board the vessel.
+Data from more than one vessel can be transmitted to a cloud database and this means a person on shore can see if vessels are using their bird scaring lines.

 The device can also be used to show the vessel is night setting because the time is also recorded.

-Vessel logbooks, electronic monitoring footage or observer data can be used to to find out where and when fishing took place (latitude and longitude).
+Vessel logbooks, electronic monitoring footage or observer data can be used to find out where and when fishing took place (latitude and longitude).
 Check with time of sunset and sunrise to verify if the vessel was night setting on each set.